Xylitol, The Sugar Substitute with Health Benefits?

 Because xylitol is naturally occurring, it’s safe to consume and generally well tolerated – although some side effects include bloating, nausea, gas, and diarrhea if you eat too much.

-“Too much” is subjective, but for the most part amounts greater than 30 to 40 grams, or 7 to 10 teaspoons, of xylitol in a day would be regarded as the too much that causes gastric distress.
+“Too much” is subjective, but for the most part amounts greater than 30 to 40 grams, or 7 to 10 teaspoons, of xylitol in a day would be regarded as the too much that causes gastric distress [10].

 Slowly increasing the amount of xylitol you consume over time and breaking it up throughout the day is going to help circumvent or completely avoid digestive woes.

-When creating our Triple Power Omega 3 Fish Oil, we were searching for a sugar alternative that would serve more than just the purpose of slightly sweetening the oil, but to also maximize the bone health benefits of the product, too.
-(It’s also corn-free, non-GMO, dairy-free, and gluten-free!)
+When creating our Triple Power Omega 3 Fish Oil, we were searching for a sugar alternative that would not only add flavor, but also maximize the bone health benefits of the product.
+So we decided on xylitol.

 Take Home Message